hankaj/recommender-systems-gnn/README.md

 ## How to Run the Project

+Make sure you have Python and Rust installed.
 Follow these steps to run the recommender-systems-gnn project:

 1. Navigate to the project directory:
     ```bash